Pathways for the Future Program

 Opportunities will be given for the public to withdraw their information from data being added to the Pathways dataset before each annual refresh.
 This is a condition of the ethics approval provided by Monash Health Human Research Ethics Committee (HREC).

-In 2021, the window to withdraw ran from 24 September to 7 February 2022.
-It is not possible to identify and remove your data once it has already been linked and de-identified for use in the Pathways dataset, as there is no personal identification information in the final dataset.
+In 2022, the window to withdraw ran from 5 August to 30 November 2022.
+It is not possible to identify and remove your data once it has already been linked and de-identified for use in the Pathways dataset, as there is no personal information in the final dataset.

 Further information about withdrawing your information from the dataset is available in the website section How to withdraw your data from the program.